TimMacrae/movie-gallery/README.md

 npm run dev
 ```

-### You can find some movie-posters in the test-movie-poster folder to create a movie or you can download some from this website:https://fanart.tv/
+### You can find some movie posters in the test-movie-poster folder to create a movie or you can download some from this website:https://fanart.tv/

 ### Not Logged-in User Access to: